MacCabe1888/JavaScript30/README.md

 You can visit the deployed site with previews of and links to the individual projects at the following URL: https://maccabe1888.github.io/JavaScript30/

-The JavaScript30 website can be found here: https://javascript30.com/
+The JavaScript30 course website can be found here: https://javascript30.com/

 ### Overview of Projects